esarker97/Applied-Machine-Learning-Portfolio/GMU AIT 580/ReadMe.md

 Usage:
 Clone the repository
 Navigate to the Notebooks directory

-Open and run the Jupyter notebooks in order:
+Open and run the Jupyter notebook:

-Data Preprocessing.ipynb
-Exploratory Data Analysis.ipynb
-Machine Learning Models.ipynb
+Austin TX House Predictions ML- May 2022.ipynb

 Contributing:
 Contributions to improve the project are welcome.
 Please follow these steps: